mathworks-ref-arch/matlab-parallel-server-on-kubernetes/helm_values.md

 `workerLogPVC`                        | Name of the PersistentVolumeClaim that is bound to the PersistentVolume used to retain worker logs. | &mdash;
+`workerMemoryLimit`                   | Memory limit for each worker pod. | `8Gi` `workerMemoryRequest`                 | Memory request for each worker pod. | `8Gi` `workerNodeSelector`                  | Node selector for the worker pods, specified as key-value pairs that match the labels of the Kubernetes nodes you want to run the workers on.
+For example, to run the workers on nodes with label `node-type=worker`, set this parameter to `{"node-type":"worker"}`.
+You must assign the appropriate labels to your nodes before you can use the `nodeSelector` feature.
+For more information, see [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node) on the Kubernetes website. | `{}`
-`workerMemoryLimit`                   | Memory limit for each worker pod. | `8Gi` `workerMemoryRequest`                 | Memory request for each worker pod. | `8Gi` `workerPassword`                      | Password of the username that MATLAB Parallel Server uses to run jobs. | `matlab` `workerUsername`                      | Username that MATLAB Parallel Server uses to run jobs. | `matlab` `workersPerPoolProxy`                 | Maximum number of workers using each parallel pool proxy. | `32`
+`workerPassword`                      | Password of the username that MATLAB Parallel Server uses to run jobs. | `matlab` `workerUsername`                      | Username that MATLAB Parallel Server uses to run jobs. | `matlab` `workersPerPoolProxy`                 | Maximum number of workers using each parallel pool proxy. | `32`